department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-conversation-guide-cohort3.md

 ## Warm-up Questions  - 3 minutes

-Let’s start with a few warm-up questions.
+Let’s start with a couple warm-up questions.

 - Are you currently enrolled and using health care benefits from the VA?
-- How often do you visit a VA facility for medical care?
 - How often do you visit VA.gov online?
-And do you sign in every time or how often do you sign in?
+- And do you sign in every time or how often do you sign in?
-- Do you receive any other benefits beside health care from the VA?
-Would you mind sharing what those are?

 ## First Topic: [Application Process] - 10 minutes